Skip to main content

 6 mentions Positive Neutral Negative

-• “Its ok but has some weird glitches like Gideon's combo not registering with the light combo tutorial softlocking you or the one I just had where Julie's bucket doesn't fill up also softlocking me.
-Uninstalling then reinstalling along with restarting my New Game+ run didn't fix it.”
+• “There are weird glitches like Gideon's combo not registering with the light combo tutorial softlocking you, or Julies' bucket not filling up also softlocking the game.
+Uninstalling and reinstalling along with restarting my NG+ run didn't fix it.”

 • “We spent the evening troubleshooting our way past black screens, frozen dialogue, soft locks, and eventually encountered a hard lock before one particular boss fight that cannot be progressed without quitting into single player.
 We restarted our saves twice trying to get it to work.”